Karla Faye Tucker: Conviction

 Though the death penalty was hardly ever sought for female killers, Tucker, along with Garrett, was sentenced to death in late 1984.
 Garrett died of liver disease in 1993 while awaiting execution.
 Tucker shared her death row cell at the Mountain View Unit with Pam Perillo, whose own sentence was eventually commuted.

 Between 1984 and 1992, requests for a retrial and appeals were denied, but on June 22, Tucker requested that her life be spared on the basis that she was under the influence of drugs at the time of the murders.
 Tucker said that she was now a reformed person, and if she had not taken the drugs the murders would never have been committed.
 Her plea drew support from abroad and also from some leaders of American conservatism.
 Among those who appealed to the State of Texas on her behalf were Bacre Waly Ndiaye, the United Nations commissioner on summary and arbitrary executions; the World Council of Churches; Pope John Paul II; Italian Prime Minister Romano Prodi; the Speaker of the U.S. House of Representatives Newt Gingrich; televangelist Pat Robertson; and Ronald Carlson, the brother of Tucker's murder victim Debbie Thornton.
 The warden of Texas's Huntsville prison testified that she was a model prisoner and that, after 14 years on death row, she likely had been reformed.
 The board rejected her appeal on January 28, 1998.
 Hours before the execution, Texas Governor George W. Bush refused the final 11th-hour appeal to block her execution.

+In Texas, the governor cannot stay the execution of a prisoner.
+They can only approve the recommendation of the parole board and that is rarely ever given.
+Capital cases cannot be freed from prison, but commuted to life imprisonment.